MurmurationsNetwork/MurmurationsDocumentation/docs/technical/wp-aggregator.md

 ### Advanced Tab

+#### Filters

+Filter "triples" that limit which nodes from the network are added to the local DB.

+- **Field** -- the field that this filter should match
+- **Comparison** -- how the field value should be compared with the queried value
+- **Value** -- what queried value to compare to

+Set parameters to limit the items that will be fetched and saved.
+Items must match all the conditions defined here to be included.

 #### Template override path
 Local path to an alternate template directory.
 This path overrides the normal template hierarchy.